 If this is the case, the decision is up to you.
 Wisdom teeth that cause minimal crowding and don’t hurt are fine to keep, but a lot of dentists will recommend that they be removed.
 Why?
 They are very susceptible to cavities and are not easy to clean.
 If your wisdom teeth have cavities and you cannot clean them due to their location, filling the cavities is unwise because you’ll continue to develop more cavities.
 The easiest way to avoid this problem is to remove the wisdom teeth altogether.

 When should you get your wisdom teeth removed?

 There is no “correct age” for wisdom tooth removal.
 Some people get their wisdom teeth at a young age, while some others get them in adulthood.
 But if you need to remove wisdom teeth, it would be better to take them out younger because the healing process would be a bit quicker.
 However, if you’re in your 40s with all your wisdom teeth and they cause no oral health complications, taking them out is not necessary.
-If you’re unsure, you should see a dentist to get a proper wisdom tooth examination and treatment plan.
+If you’re unsure, you should visit your local Jefferson Dental Care dentist to get a proper wisdom tooth examination and treatment plan.